 MELVILLE AND AUCKLAND PARK

 Johannesburg’s original cultural precinct is a vast heritage site incorporating the historic Market Theatre, Museum Africa, the impressively renovated Turbine Hall and an immense public square named after trade unionist Mary Fitzgerald that hosts thousands of people for major cultural events.
-A new shopping and lifestyle development, Newtown Junction, sits behind the vast Museum Africa building with a busy piazza lined by popular local chain bars and restaurants.
+Behind Museum Africa is the Newtown Junction, shopping mall.
 Past Experiences do great street art tours of the area.

 THE PARKS AND GREENSIDE